noaione/yuusha-shoukan-ln/sources/v04/chapter4x1.md

 ears at all.
 At that moment, Pandemonium’s heart and eyes were glued to Miyama Kaito.

-—There is a being this beautiful in this world huh...
+...There is a being this beautiful in this world huh...

 In a way, it was just a complete coincidence.